How to apply

 To apply for a PhD or LLM by thesis please:

 - Prepare a research proposal.
-See our guide to writing a research proposal (PDF 14KB).
+See our guide to writing a PhD proposal

 - Note that you may need to provide the following documents with your application, including: